 What is the 7-year rule?

 We’ve covered the 7-year rule in previous articles.
-This one on the rules for IHT and gifts gives you a good introduction to the topic.
+This one on the rules for IHT and lifetime gifts gives you a good introduction to the topic.

-At its simplest level, if you give someone a gift, there will be no IHT payable if you live for seven years after making it.
-If you live between three and seven years, the IHT due is applied on a tapered scale.
+If you live between three and seven years, the IHT due on a qualifying gift is applied on a tapered scale.
 This is between 32% and 8%, depending on how long you live.
 Gifts that are made with the expectation that you’ll live seven years after making them are known as potentially exempt transfers (PETs).

 So far, so good.
 So how does the 7-year rule become a 14-year rule?